A linen suit is iconic for stylish summer wear.

 If you want to stick with a solid suit, that’s great, too.
 Now is the ideal time to play with vibrant and unusual summertime colors.

-Linen Shirt and Polo Shirt Are Great Choices
+T-Shirt and Polo Shirt Are Great Choices

-Again, a polo shirt complements your casual linen suit while maintaining a smart, crisp appearance.
+A polo shirt complements your casual linen suit while maintaining a smart, crisp appearance.

 Again, whichever shirt you add to your linen suit must fit you very well.